yuh-zha/AlignScore/README.md

 # Introduction

-The AlignScore metric includes the following parts:
+The AlignScore metric is an automatic factual consistency evaluation metric built with the following parts:

 * Unified information alignment function between two arbitrary text pieces: It is trained on 4.7 million training examples from 7 well-established tasks (NLI, QA, paraphrasing, fact verification, information retrieval, semantic textual similarity and summarization)